 We can plot directional outputs to study the behavior of the output variable obesity_level as the function of single inputs.

-As we see in calculating correlations, the inputs that most influence obesity_level are weight and height.
-If patients’ height increases obesity level drecreases and the inverse happenes with the weight.
+As we see in calculating correlations, weight and height are the inputs that most influence obesity_level.
+If patients’ height increases, obesity level decreases, and the inverse happen with the weight.

 To sum up, the treatment for this patient is: